leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ### Hardware

 Keeps rebooting and you don't why?

 Check "Vulnerability" section 1st.

 Internet keeps losing connection and is not signal?

 Check if SIM card option on Router webpage is locked to the inserted SIM port.

 #### No Wifi?

 Probablity pcie bug or wifi faulty, internal driver malfuction.
-Have a look on `dmesg` on your device.
+Have a look on `dmesg` of your device.

 Any of this errors on the list?
 ```